At Banco Popular, safeguarding customer trust and maintaining operational resilience are strategic imperatives.

 Objective of the Risk Management

-To establish a comprehensive, integrated, and forward-looking risk management framework that enables Banco Popular to execute its strategic objectives, preserve its corporate reputation, ensure business sustainability, and reinforce stakeholder confidence by:
+To establish a comprehensive, integrated, and forward-looking risk management framework that enables Banco Popular to execute its strategy, protect its reputation, ensure sustainability, and strengthen stakeholder trust, in alignment with the Comprehensive Risk Methodology, through:

 1